Loading...

 NExT Step 1 Details

 NExT Step 1 will be a theoretical examination which will have one or more than one type of multiple choice questions.
 The exam will be a computer-based test (Online Mode).
-This will be a centralized common All India Examination conducted by an authority/body formed by the commission for this purpose.
+This will be a centralized common All India Examination conducted by AIIMS Delhi.

 The examination shall consist of six papers covering subjects of III MBBS /Final MBBS, both Part 1 and Part 2: